 An internal fire event during LPSD operations can occur from either an equipment item malfunction (e.g., a short in a switchgear may lead to arcing inside the device, rapid release of energy, and ignition of switchgear internals) or a transient combustible or activity (e.g., welding done for repair or plant upgrade).
-These are the same two types of fire events considered in full-power fire PRA.
-It is possible that the characteristics of an LPSD fire event (e.g., intensity or amount of fuel available) may be different from a similar class of events during full-power operation.
+These are the same two types of fire events considered in at-power fire PRA.
+It is possible that the characteristics of a LPSD fire event (e.g., intensity or amount of fuel available) may be different from a similar class of events during at-power operation.
 However, the underlying fire behaviors of interest remain the same (e.g., ignition of combustible materials leading to plume formation, radiant heating, and other potentially damaging effects).
-Therefore, in principle, the methodology developed for full-power fire PRA [1] should be applicable to LPSD conditions.
-Clearly some of the parameters and conditions should be adjusted to reflect the special conditions of LPSD POSs.